SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: DNN Based Speech Enhancement

 For the feed-forward architecture described in Section~\ref{sec:DNN:Architecture}, a temporal context is added to all input features.
 For this, a super-vector $\sSFeatureVec_\sFrameIdx$ is created which stacks the features of the current frame and the features from three previous frames

-This increases the dimensionality of the input features by a factor four, i.e., the dimensionality is raised from 129 to 516 or from 258 to 1032, respectively.
+This increases the dimensionality of the input features by a factor four, i.e., the dimensionality is raised from 129 to 516 (logarithmized periodogram) or from 258 to 1032 (\ac{NAT} and \ac{SNRNAT}), respectively.
+The resulting feed-forward network has 2.7~million weights, if the log periodogram features are used, and 3.3~million weights, if \ac{NAT} or \ac{SNRNAT} is used.

 Due to their recurrent structure, \ac{LSTM} networks are able to include context on their own and therefore, no additional context is used for this network type.
+Hence, the input dimensionality for the \ac{LSTM} networks remains 129 (logarithmized perdiogram) or 258 (\ac{NAT} and \ac{SNRNAT}), respectively.
+The \ac{LSTM} network has 5.6 million weights, if the log periodogram features are used, and 5.8 million weights, if \ac{NAT} or \ac{SNRNAT} features are used.